Export & publish your work

 3. Identify the data sources

-In a project, you can generate output tables to capture the result of a set of data transformations, or use notebook to show a line-by-line data analysis flow and relevant figures.
+In a workflow, you can generate output tables to capture the result of a set of data transformations, or use notebook to show a line-by-line data analysis flow and relevant figures.

-As a dataset creator, you can upload your own tabular data and unstructured files to create assets to use in your projects or share with others.
+As a dataset creator, you can upload your own tabular data and unstructured files to create assets to use in your workflows or share with others.

 Next steps